ednieuw/ESP32ShiftregisterBWclock/README.md

 This PCB is a part of the [Ultimate word clock PCB](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock).<br>
 The software from this clock will be modified for this PCB in due time but you can do it your self in the mean time.

-The only sensor is the LDR sensor and the transistors to generate a pulse widt mosulation pulse to control theintensity of the LED-strips.<br>
+The only sensor is the LDR sensor and the transistors to generate a pulse width modulation (PWM) pulse to control the intensity of the LED-strips.<br>
 With the WIFI and Bluetooth connection the clock can be controlled and get its time via NTP over WIFI.